SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Evaluation

 \subsection{SQL Optimization}

 Execution efficiency of SQL queries is a critical aspect, particularly in real-time systems that utilize large-scale databases.
 In this section, we further explore whether LLMs are able to enhance the execution efficiency of correct SQL queries.
-Formally, the SQL optimization process~\cite{1992-rewrite-opt} involves transforming the initial SQL queries $\mathcal{Y}$ into an optimized form, denoted as $\mathcal{Y}^{\rm o}$, with the goal of improving efficiency while maintaining identical results: